baoqger/chrisbao/source/_posts/how-to-implement-libpcap-on-linux-with-raw-socket-part2.md

 (002) ret      #262144
 (003) ret      #0
 ```
+The BPF program consists of an array of BPF instructions.
+For example, the above BPF program contains four instructions.

 The first instruction **ldh** loads a half-word(16-bit) value into the accumulator from offset 12 in the Ethernet packet.
 According to the Ethernet frame format shown below, the value is just the `Ethernet type` field.
 The Ethernet type is used to indicate which protocol is encapsulated in the frame's payload (for example,  0x0806 for ARP, **0x0800** for IPv4, and 0x86DD for IPv6).